|Colors:||Seal point, chocolate point, blue point, lilac point|

 Food & Diet Requirements

-The more protein inside the food, the better.
-You can’t just look at the protein numbers listed on the label, though, as some manufacturers pad their totals with plant proteins, which aren’t easily digested by cats.
+The more protein in the food, the better.
+You can’t just look at the protein numbers listed on the label, though, as some manufacturers pad their totals with plant proteins, which aren’t complete proteins for cats.
 Make sure the protein comes from real meat.

-Beyond that, you’ll want plenty of fat, fiber, and water in the food.
+Beyond that, you’ll want plenty of fat, some fiber, and high moisture content in the food.
 This will help keep them feeling full while giving them long-lasting energy, and the water is useful for staving off dehydration.
-This is important, as many cats don’t eat enough.
+This is important, as many cats don’t drink enough.

 If they don’t get enough exercise, they’ll take it on themselves to provide it.
 That could mean just running around the house at high speeds or climbing any available surface, but it could also mean shredding your couch.